-IR35 Advice for clients
+IR35 Advice for Employers

 Does your business use contract workers who provide their services via personal service companies (PSC) or other intermediaries?
 If you do, you need to know about the implications of the changes coming to IR35 on 6th April 2021.